 Many studies had previously suggested that Organ-Chips may be superior to conventional preclinical models when predicting drug toxicity13,14.
 However, the limited scale of these studies left some doubt about the robustness of Organ-Chips.
 To truly evaluate the potential of Organ-Chips, a large study was needed.

 In December of 2021, such a study was completed by researchers at Emulate9.

-The research team used 780 liver-chips to analyze the model’s ability to predict DILI caused by 27 known hepatotoxic and non-hepatotoxic small molecule drugs.
-Importantly, these molecules were not chosen at random, but were selected based on guidance from the Innovation and Quality (IQ) consortium—a collaboration of pharmaceutical and biotechnology companies that aim to advance science and technology to enhance drug discovery programs.
-Towards this goal, the IQ consortium have released guidance stipulating basic expectations of preclinical models of liver toxicity.
+The research team used 870 Liver-Chips to analyze the model’s ability to predict DILI caused by 27 known hepatotoxic and non-hepatotoxic small molecule drugs.
+Importantly, these molecules were not chosen at random, but were selected based on guidance from the Innovation and Quality (IQ) Consortium—a collaboration of pharmaceutical and biotechnology companies that aim to advance science and technology to enhance drug discovery programs.
+Towards this goal, the IQ Consortium has released guidance stipulating basic expectations of preclinical models of liver toxicity.
 The model should:

 - Replicate key histological structures and functions of the liver